ksomml/xsens_mtw_driver_ros2/README.md

 ### Recording

-The time in `timestamp` is tracked from the start of the node. \
+The time in `timestamp` is tracked from the start of the node and will be reset to `0` when starting to record by default.
+This can be changed in the params.yaml in the future. \
 Currently the recording will only save the quaternions. \
 Currently the recorded data is saved in the same directy where the node is started.